JakWai01/k7n/README.md

 You can add as many node IP's as you want to the command.
 The first IP (`$IPADDRESS_1`) will be the manager of your cluster.
 All subsequent IP's are additional workers.

+If everything worked `kubectl get nodes` on your master-node should display all of your nodes.
+Alternatively you can run the script with the `-c` option and configure e.g. k9s on your local machine with the provided config to check if everything worked.

 ## Contribute
 Feel free to contribute.
 A [code of conduct](https://github.com/JakWai01/k7n/blob/main/CODE_OF_CONDUCT.md) can be found inside the repository.